Your First Dentures

 Some patients choose this method because they cannot take time off work while they get their dentures made or they may have a medical condition that requires them to have an immediate denture placed at the time of extractions.
-If this is the route you decide to take you may need to have another denture made in the future if your immediate denture does not fit or function well during the healing period.
+If this is the route you decide to take, you may need to have another denture made in the future if your immediate denture does not fit or function well during the healing period.

 During the first 24 hours after tooth extractions and immediate denture placement, it is critical that that you do not remove the denture until you see your Denturist.
 Premature removal of the immediate denture could make its re-insertion difficult because of the swelling of the oral tissues.
 A soft food and liquid diet is also encouraged for the first 24 hours.
 Please follow all dentist recommended care for antibiotics and pain management.

-Post immediate dentures are constructed after your teeth are extracted.
-Since Extractions will affect the tissues in your mouth and the jaw bone, the longer you can wait for impressions and the bite measurement the better.
+Post-immediate dentures are constructed after your teeth are extracted.
+Since extractions will affect the tissues in your mouth and the jaw bone, the longer you can wait for impressions and the bite measurement the better.
 We can usually take the first impressions for post immediate dentures approximately 10 days after extractions if everything looks good and there are no complications.
-Post immediate dentures usually take 2 1/2 to 3 weeks to complete.
+Post-immediate dentures usually take 2 1/2 to 3 weeks to complete.

-Post immediate dentures allow the Denturist to construct your dentures with more care, accuracy and attention to detail.
-However, the most important advantage and the reason most people choose post immediate is because they can try-in their new dentures and make changes to the aesthetics (the look) before finished in denture acrylic.
+Post-immediate dentures allow the Denturist to construct your dentures with more care, accuracy and attention to detail.
+However, the most important advantage and the reason most people choose post-immediate is because they can try in their new dentures and make changes to the aesthetics (the look) before finished in denture acrylic.
 The degree of satisfaction with this method is increased two fold as the fit, function and aesthetics can be controlled.

 A third option exists.
-You can choose an immediate denture so you don’t have to go without teeth and then later you can transition to your final permanent dentures.
+You can choose an immediate denture so you don’t have to go without teeth and then later you can transition to your final permanent denture.
 You can do this quickly or a few months later.
 This method offers the best of both worlds but it does cost more.

 Regular Maintenance, Temporary Liners and Relines

-Whether or not you have immediate or post immediate dentures, regular maintenance for the first year is critical.
+Whether or not you have immediate or post-immediate dentures, regular maintenance for the first year is critical.
 It is necessary for your Denturist to make adjustments to your dentures, add temporary liners to refit your dentures while your gums heal and resorb.
 At approximately twelve months, the Denturist will remove the temporary liner and replace it with a permanent reline.

 Denture Maintenance Schedule

-After your first reline, it is recommended that you Reline your dentures every 2 to 3 years and Replace your dentures every 5 to 7 years, depending on the amount of wear on the teeth and shrinkage of your gums.
+After your first reline, it is recommended that you Reline your dentures every 2 to 3 years and replace your dentures every 5 to 7 years, depending on the amount of wear on the teeth and shrinkage of your gums.

 What is Bone Loss?

 When an adult tooth is removed and not replaced, jawbone deterioration may occur.
 Natural teeth are embedded in the jawbone and stimulate the jawbone through activities such as chewing and biting.
-When teeth are missing, the , or the portion of the jawbone that anchors the teeth in the mouth, no longer receives the necessary stimulation, and begins to break down, or resorb.
+When teeth are missing, the alveolar bone, or the portion of the jawbone that anchors the teeth in the mouth, no longer receives the necessary stimulation, and begins to break down, or resorb.
 The body no longer uses or “needs” the jawbone, so it deteriorates and goes away.
 The rate the bone deteriorates, as well as the amount of bone loss that occurs, varies greatly among individuals.
 However, most loss occurs within the first twelve months following the extraction, and continues throughout life.

 Dentures do not provide any direct stimulation to the underlying alveolar bone.
 Over time, the lack of stimulation causes the bone to resorb and deteriorate.
 Conventional dentures rely on the bone to hold them in place and over time people often experience loosening of their dentures and problems eating and speaking.
-Eventually, bone loss may become so severe that dentures cannot be held in place even with strong adhesives. will then be necessary to preserve the remaining bone and to hold the denture in place.
+Eventually, bone loss may become so severe that dentures cannot be held in place even with strong adhesives.
+Dental implants will then be necessary to preserve the remaining bone and to hold the denture in place.